Breath of Death VII: The Beginning

 Breath of Death VII: The Beginning is an indie turn-based role-playing video game developed and published by Zeboyd Games.
-It was released on April 22, 2010, for Xbox Live Arcade, and on July 13, 2011, for Windows.
+It was released on April 22, 2010, for Xbox 360 under the Xbox Live Arcade service, and on July 13, 2011, for Windows.
 It was later bundled with its spiritual successor, Cthulhu Saves the World, as a compilation pack.
 Despite the title, the game is standalone and unconnected to any other games.
 A parody of 8-bit Japanese role-playing games, it takes place in a post-apocalyptic world in which humans have gone extinct.
 The main character, an undead skeleton knight named Dem, is accompanied by other undead party members in a quest to stop an evil force.
 Breath of Death was positively received by critics, who commended its gameplay, story and low price, but also called it overly basic and generic.
 On December 12, 2024, a 16-bit-style remake was released as Breath of Death VII: The Beginning: Reanimated on Steam, developed by Shadow Layer Games.